-- 1. A request for support for the addition of an essential non-PLU accompanying adult to a study away program must be made in writing at least six months prior to the program start date to the Program Manager, Wang Center for Global and Community Engaged Education.
-The request must include the following: - name(s), age(s), relationship(s) of the accompanying adult and dates of their travel - documentation of credentials of accompanying adult if relevant (e.g. a CV or Bio) - rationale for providing support for other adult - recommended compensation for the accompanying adult if that person will be contributing a significant academic component to the program
+1. A request for support for the addition of an essential non-PLU accompanying adult to a study away program must be made in writing by November 1 to Megan Grover, Assistant Director and Short-Term Study Away Program Manager, Wang Center for Global Education at megan.grover@plu.edu.
+The request must include the following:

+- name(s), age(s), relationship(s) of the accompanying adult and dates of their travel - documentation of credentials of accompanying adult if relevant (e.g. a CV or Bio) - rationale for providing support for other adult - recommended compensation for the accompanying adult if that person will be contributing a significant academic component to the program - back-up plan in the event that the accompanying person should require emergency medical attention

-- back-up plan in the event that the accompanying person should require emergency medical attention - back-up plan in the event that the accompanying person should withdraw from the program for any reason - statement that outlines what travel arrangements, if any, the Wang Center will make for accompanying adult - 2.
-The notification will be reviewed by the Wang Center Executive Director and program administrators as appropriate for consideration of liability implications.
-Final written approval will be sent out between three and five months prior to the program start date. - 3.
-Subsequent to approval, a Service Contract will be drawn up and must be signed by the accompanying adult performing essential services by no later than two months prior to the study away program in which he or she will be participating. - 4.
-The program leader/site coordinator/program assistant must demonstrate that all accompanying persons have adequate domestic and international (if applicable) health insurance (medical expenses and evacuation and repatriation) coverage during off-campus travel. - 5.
-For essential accompanying adults who hold Service Contracts with the Wang Center, a complete background check must be provided before contract is finalized.
-Essential accompanying adults who do not complete a background check should not spend time one-to-one with students. - 6.
-Essential accompanying adults must sign PLU's Statement of Responsibility and Authorization Release form.
+- back-up plan in the event that the accompanying person should withdraw from the program for any reason - statement that outlines what travel arrangements, if any, the Wang Center will make for accompanying adult

+2. The notification will be reviewed by the appropriate Wang Center staff for consideration of liability implications and final written approval will be sent out no later than June 1 of the year following the notification requested in item # 1, above, was sent.

+3. Subsequent to approval, a Service Contract will be drawn up and must be signed by the accompanying adult performing essential services by no later than two months prior to the study away program in which he or she will be participating.

+4. The program leader must demonstrate that all accompanying persons have adequate domestic and international (if applicable) health insurance (medical expenses and evacuation and repatriation) coverage during off-campus travel.
+5. The accompanying adult must sign PLU's Statement of Responsibility and Authorization Release form.